Igilq/apple-gaming-wiki/README.md

-# M1 Mac Game Compatibility Checker (Currently being rewritten)
+# MacLudus

 This application helps Mac users check which games in their Steam library are compatible with Apple Silicon (M1/M2) Macs.
 It scrapes compatibility data from the [Apple Gaming Wiki](https://www.applegamingwiki.com/) and matches it with games in a Steam user's library.
-(Currently, the GUI is in development, but the command-line interface is fully functional.)
+The application features both a modern Electron-based GUI and a command-line interface.
 ## Features

 - User-friendly GUI interface